5 Ways to Connect with Your Teenager

 Sometimes it can seem like your teenage child is an alien from another planet.
-Their thoughts, ideas, outbursts of emotion, and wanting to be independent can make raising a teen challenging from time-to-time.
+Their thoughts, ideas, outbursts of emotion, and wanting to be independent can make raising teenagers a challenge from time-to-time.
 Knowing how to connect and communicate with your teenager is the key to raising children who are productive and able to function well in the real world.

 Give Them Independence

 Your teen is growing into an adult.
 As such, attempts at independence are normal and healthy if steered down the right path.
 Let your child choose what sports or CCA activities they want to participate in.
 They know what they like.

 Love Them Even Though You May Not Love Their Choices

 Love your child even though you may not love their choices.
 Unless something is distinctly dangerous or puts them at risk, leave it be.
 For example, your child wearing clothing that you do not approve of is not a big deal unless it is inappropriately revealing.
-Your child is developing their own personality and is experimenting with not only what they like, but also with how your respond to it.
+Your child is developing their own personality and is experimenting with not only what they like, but also with how you respond to it.
 If your child wants to go to a party without adult supervision, that’s a whole other issue and you are totally correct to refuse to allow it.

 Accepting your child for who they are is the foundation of a healthy relationship.
 They don’t have to like the same music, food, television programs, or clothing.
 You don’t have to like their preferences either.
 As long as their options are healthy and safe, let them be themselves.

 Often, teenagers will refuse to do things just to exert their independence and when the nagging is removed from the equation they will often perform as expected.
 Communication is the key.
 Have a conversation where you clearly outline what you expect, outline the rewards, and outline what privilege will be removed should they choose not to do as they are asked.
-This gives them the option of choosing for themselves and that can go a long way.
-This can be applied to curfew, chores, respectful behavior, or to things like doing their best in school.
+In fact, nagging is often counterproductive and backfires.

-Will You Be There?
+Will You Be There When Trouble Comes?

 You never know when something has happened that they need advice about or when something has gone wrong and they need your help or just feel the need to talk.
 If the timing is seriously not appropriate after you have heard what they have had to say, tell them you will discuss it with them when you get home or as soon as you are finished the important task and then stick to it.

-Respect Them Like An Adult
+Respect Them Like You Would An Adult

-Respect is a two way street.
-Respect them like an adult and you will get the same respect in return.
+Respect is a two-way street.
+Respect them as an adult and you will get the same respect in return.
 If your child feels like you love and respect them and their choices they are going to be inclined to respond in kind.
 While there will be arguments from time-to-time, effective communication and keeping in mind that your child is an individual who has a right to have different ideas and opinions will go a long way.
 For example, let them decide on the subjects they need tuition with.
 Forcing them to do something they don’t like is not respecting them.
 You don’t have to like it, you don’t have to allow it, and you just have to be ready to sit down and discuss it and come to some sort of effective compromise.

 Connecting with your teenager doesn’t have to be challenging.
 Just know the right ways to connect with them and soon you’ll see the difference!